siteleaf/siteleaf-gem/README.md

     siteleaf config yoursite.com

-Your site should now be accessible at `http://yoursite.dev`.

-*or*

-**If you don't want to install Pow, local sites can also be manually run:**
+**Upload your files:**

+To upload your theme to Siteleaf, run the following command:

-    siteleaf server
+    siteleaf push

-In this case, your local site can be accessed at `http://localhost:9292`.

-**Lastly...**

-Your local folder should contain at least one template file (`default.html`), for sample themes and documentation see: https://github.com/siteleaf/siteleaf-themes

-For new sites, you will also need to create at least one page or post on https://manage.siteleaf.com in order to preview.

-**Download your theme:**
+**Download your files:**

 To download your theme (or the default theme for new sites) from Siteleaf, run the following command:

-    siteleaf pull theme
+    siteleaf pull

-**Upload your theme:**

-To upload your theme to Siteleaf, run the following command:

-    siteleaf push theme

 **Publish your site:**

 To publish your site changes to your hosting provider, run the following command:

     siteleaf publish

-**Switch Siteleaf users or re-authenticate:**

-    siteleaf auth

 **For a full list of commands, run:**